opsech-io/opsech.io/content/articles/2016/NFSv4_Only_on_CentOS_7.2.md

 		:::bash
 		systemctl start nfs-server.service
+		# If you want it permanently
+		systemctl enable --now nfs-server.service
 	Hopefully your service started.
 If you have the following error:
 	`rpc.nfsd: unable to set any sockets for nfsd`
 	Then your nfsd is still looking for `rpcbind` - try making sure you have the